tilson-biz/docker-aws-clientvpn/README.md

 ### TODO ###

 * Pass arguments to `getauth` script by creating a file to `source` it within script - this will avoid printing `useername`, `password` in container log
+* Add GitHub Action pipeline to build and publish dockeer image (by tagging integration branch) to ghcr.io (and docker hub)